-The Library is committed to maintaining a work environment that is free of all forms of discrimination and harassment, including sexual harassment, that are illegal under the Illinois Human Rights Act (IHRA) and Title VII of the U.S. Civil Rights Act of 1964.
-In keeping with this commitment, the Library will not tolerate discrimination against or harassment of or by Library employees, by or to anyone, including any supervisor, coworker, Trustee, vendor, visitor, or contractor by any means, including via electronic communication.
+The Library is committed to maintaining a work environment that is free of all forms of discrimination and harassment, including sexual harassment, that are all-illegal under the Illinois Human Rights Act (IHRA) and Title VII of the U.S. Civil Rights Act of 1964 (Title VII).
+In keeping with this commitment, the Library will not tolerate discrimination against or harassment of or by Library employees, by or to anyone, including any supervisor, co-worker, Trustee, vendor, patronvisitor, or contractor, or other regular visitor of the Library by any means, including via electronic communication.
 Violation of this policy shall be considered grounds for disciplinary action up to and including termination or censure.